TES APPLICATIONS

 Mexel®432 chemistry

-Applied to once-through and recirculating systems using river, dam, mine or seawater.
-Focused on biofouling, corrosion, scaling and solids dispersion at the cold end.
+Assessed for once-through and recirculating systems using river, dam, mine or seawater.
+Focused on site-specific biofouling, corrosion, scaling and solids-dispersion risks at the cold end.

 TES dosing skid (Thingy:91X)